-The new insights provided by diachronic emotion models can be demonstrated by re-visiting the example of ``heart'' we used in \newcite{Hellrich17acl} and shown in Figure \ref{fig:screenshots}.
-This lexeme is often used metaphorically or metonymically, despite the fact that the heart's anatomical function was already known for a long time.
+The new insights provided by diachronic emotion models can be demonstrated by re-visiting the example of ``heart'' we used in \newcite{Hellrich17acl} as shown in Figure \ref{fig:screenshots}.
+This lexeme is often used metaphorically or metonymically despite the fact that the heart's anatomical function was already known for a long time.
 Results for our novel emotion tracking functionality match a move from metaphorical to anatomical usage we previously observed in the genre-balanced COHA.
-Around 1900, the similarity of ``heart'' to lexemes such as ``stroke'' increases, while Dominance and Valence ratings drop sharply in tandem (see Figure \ref{fig:screenshots}; y-axis values are centered and scaled).
+Around 1900, the similarity of ``heart'' to words such as ``stroke'' increases, while Dominance and Valence ratings drop sharply in tandem (see Figure \ref{fig:screenshots}; y-axis values are centered and scaled).
 This simultaneous drop seems plausible, since we can ``change our heart'' in a metaphorical sense, yet have little control over our anatomical heart.
-Also, with the increasing anatomical usage of ``heart'', the lexeme becomes less positive, since we are under mortal threat by cardiovascular diseases such as a ``stroke''.
+Also, with its increasing anatomical usage, ``heart'' becomes less positive, since we are under mortal threat by cardiovascular diseases such as a ``stroke''.

-Changes in emotion can also be traced for items with a more constant meaning, e.g., for ``woman'' shown in Figure \ref{fig:screenshot2}.
+Changes in emotion can also be traced for items with a more constant meaning, e.g., for ``woman'' as shown in Figure \ref{fig:screenshot2}.
 Here similarity scores for the most similar words---``man'' and ``girl''---remain rather static.
 Yet, emotion values are highly dynamic and seem to match turning points in women's rights movement, e.g., women's suffrage in the US is connected with an increase in all VAD dimensions for the 1920s.

 \FloatBarrier